-- Give you a deep understanding of the law and legal principles, along with the ability to apply your learning to real-world situations.
+A deep understanding of law and legal principles, along with the ability to apply your learning to real-world situations.

-- Prepare you to join a constantly changing and challenging legal services market, and for professional opportunities that extend beyond traditional legal practice.
+You will enter your career ready to tackle the challenging, and ever changing, legal services market.
+You will be prepared for professional opportunities that extend beyond traditional legal practice.

 We know that you likely will not just have one career following graduation; you will have several.
 Changes to our curriculum will increase student engagement and preparedness for the complex professional world you will enter after graduation.
 We are training students in the ability to adapt for an industry that is constantly evolving.

 I saw the benefits of the Calgary Curriculum during my summer job, where I was able to adapt quickly to working in a firm.
 Many of the tasks I was asked to complete were ones I had already encountered through school.

 Each year is broken down into 3 semesters: